 Qoddi automatically builds your Go app from your code.

-In order to do that Qoddi uses buildpacks to detect and build automatically your app.
+In order to do that, Qoddi uses buildpacks to detect and build your app automatically.

 You can fork or build this repository to get started with Go on Qoddi